 The U.S. Environmental Protection Agency (EPA) has long been concerned with the relationship of the VSL to the risk taking activities of the agency's target populations.
 Officials at EPA often express doubts as to whether VSL estimates for workers who have self selected into risky jobs are pertinent to the protected population for involuntary environmental risks.
-The voluntary/involuntary risk distinction has also been included in proposed Federal legislation as a factor that should influence the selection of the VSL.3 Although there have been many pleas for using higher VSL amounts for involuntary risks, we know of no policymakers who have advocated using lower VSL amounts for people who have chosen to incur large risks, such as cigarette smokers or workers in extremely hazardous jobs.
-There is a clear asymmetry in the willingness of policymakers to draw distinctions, as increases in the VSL for involuntary risks are viewed with favor, but decreases in VSL are not advocated for people who face large risks voluntarily.4
+The voluntary/involuntary risk distinction has also been included in proposed Federal legislation as a factor that should influence the selection of the VSL.
+Although there have been many pleas for using higher VSL amounts for involuntary risks, we know of no policymakers who have advocated using lower VSL amounts for people who have chosen to incur large risks, such as cigarette smokers or workers in extremely hazardous jobs.
+There is a policy.
+There may also be differences in the kinds of deaths involved and the associated morbidity effects, which may affect valuations as well (Viscusi 2009).